chrisgleissner/loom-webflux-benchmarks/README.md

 ### Hardware

-The hardware requirements depend purely on the scenarios configured in `src/main/resources/scenarios/scenarios-default.csv`.
-The following is recommended to run the default scenarios committed to this repo:
+The hardware requirements depend on the scenarios you intend to run.
+If you run all scenarios (e.g. via `./benchmarks.sh`), then the following is recommended:

+* CPU: Intel i5 12600K or similar
+* RAM: 32 GiB

+If you only run the default scenarios configured in `src/main/resources/scenarios/scenarios-default.csv`, the following is sufficient:

-* CPU comparable to Intel 6700K or above
+* CPU: Intel 6700K or similar
-* 16 GiB RAM
+* RAM: 16 GiB

 ## Setup